 Outside scholarships can be used to reduce the entire amount of student effort.
 Student effort includes campus employment, student loans, and the standard summer earnings expectation.
 Federal regulations stipulate that outside scholarships cannot be used to replace the Parent Contribution or any additional Student Contribution derived from student assets.

-This policy does not apply to entitlement awards (State Scholarships, Pell Grants, ACG, SMART and Federal SEOG).
+This policy does not apply to entitlement awards (State Scholarships, Pell Grants and Federal SEOG).
 Receipt of these funds will result in dollar for dollar reduction in University Scholarship

 If your outside scholarships exceed your student effort, your Brown University Scholarship will be reduced, in which case you may wish to consider taking advantage of the Brown Computer Purchase Program.
 More information about Outside Scholarships and the Computer Purchase Program is available in our Frequently Asked Questions.